New and innovative products provide many more choices to protect Microsoft Exchange depending on your recovery...

 Teneros ACA for Microsoft Exchange is installed into the same network where the Exchange server resides.
 After it receives the Exchange IP address and appropriate security permissions, it creates an exact replica of the Exchange mail store and then goes into standby mode, monitoring the status of Exchange while continuously replicating the Exchange database.
 If an Exchange failure occurs, Teneros ACA takes over for the Exchange server in a few seconds and provides users with uninterrupted access to their email services.

-Archival software provides
+Archival software provides three critical functions:

 - Reduces the size of Exchange message stores and speeds up backups

 - Lets companies quickly search and produce emails for legal discoveries

 For example, Symantec has integrated its Veritas NetBackup software and Enterprise Vault archival software in three key areas: data migration, recall and restore, and policy.
 Veritas NetBackup lets admins set a policy to migrate data from disk to tape under the management of Veritas NetBackup.
 However, data remains visible, searchable and accessible for Enterprise Vault users even if it's on tape.
 Requests for specific emails are passed from Enterprise Vault to Veritas NetBackup, which recalls data from whatever media it resides on.